xiaokaike/grunt-inline-data/README.md

 # grunt-inline-data

 > inline data in file

-*Issues with the output should be reported on the inline-data [issue tracker](https://github.com/xiaokaike/grunt-inline-data/issues).*
+*Issues with the output should be reported on the grunt-inline-data [issue tracker](https://github.com/xiaokaike/grunt-inline-data/issues).*

 ## Getting Started